Natalia Rakhlin

 Research interest(s)/area of expertise

-Child language acquisition, developmental language disorders
+Child language acquisition, developmental language disorders, language and mind.

 Research